-Protein expression of HMGA2 in ESCC tissues.
-Immunohistochemical data showed the localization of HMGA2 in the nuclei of the ESCC tissues (Figure 2).
+Protein expression of HMGA2 in ESCC tissues.Immunohistochemical data show the localization of HMGA2 in the nuclei of the ESCC tissues(Figure 2).
 Overexpression of HMGA2 was found in 70% ESCC tissues (21 out of 30 cases) when the expression of HMGA2 was examined in 30 pairs of tumoral tissues and adjacent non-tumoral tissues.
-No detectable level of HMGA2 expression was observed in the non-tumoral tissues.
+No detectable level of HMGA2 expression was observed in the non-tumoral tissues(data not shown).

-Discussion
+4. Discussion

-In the present study, to our knowledge, the gene microarray and real-time qPCR analysis showed the presence of HGMA2 mRNA expression in human esophageal tissues for the first time.
-HGMA2 mRNA overexpression was detected in ESCC cell lines compared with the corresponding morphologically non-tumoral esophageal epithelial tissues.
-The current findings showed that overexpression of HMGA2 gene appears to be a consistent feature in ESCC.
+In the present study, to our knowledge, the gene microarray and real-time qPCR analysis showed the presence of HGMA2mRNA expression in human esophageal tissues for the first time.
+HGMA2 mRNA overexpression was detected in ESCC cell lines compared with the corresponding morphologically non-tumoralesophageal epithelial tissues.
+The current findings showed that overexpression of HMGA2 gene appearsto be a consistent feature in ESCC.
 The protein expression of HMGA2 was further validated in ESCC specimens by immunohistochemistry.
+Liu et al.have shown an elevated level of HMGA2 protein in ESCC tissues by comparing 150 pairs oftumor and adjacent non-tumor tissues in patients[13], for which this data are in line with our findings reported here.
 The immunostaining analysis showed that HMGA2 protein expression was localized in the nuclei of the ESCC cells.
 The majority of ESCC cases (21/30, 70%) were found to have significantly enhanced expression of HMGA2 compared with morphologically normal esophageal epithelium.

 HMGA2 belongs to the HMGA family, which also contains two other members HMGA1A and HMGA1B.
 HMGA protein family members are small nuclear proteins.
 A prominent feature of the HMGA family is the three DNA-binding domains termed AT-hooks at the N-terminal region that bind the minor groove of AT-rich DNA sequences.
-These proteins play key roles in chromatin architecture and gene control by serving as generalized chromatin effectors, either enhancing or suppressing the ability of transcriptional factors in the process of transcriptional regulation.
-HGMA2 expression was found to be restricted during embryogenesis, whereas it is absent or has low expression in normal adult tissues [13].
-However, overexpression of HGMA2 has been reported in various types of human cancer including of the pituitary [14], oral cavity [15], lung [16], breast [17], pancreas [18], and nerves [19].
-In addition, HMGA2 protein was reported to be ectopically expressed at the invasive front of oral carcinomas and had a significant impact on tumor progression and patient survival [15].
-Similarly, HMGA proteins were found to be expressed in lung carcinomas and their expressions were inversely associated with survival, providing a potentially useful marker for diagnosis and prognosis of lung cancer [20].
+These proteins play key roles in chromatin architecture and gene control by serving as generalized chromatin effectors, either enhancing or suppressing the ability oftranscriptional factors in the process of transcriptional regulation.
+HGMA2 expression was found to be restricted during embryogenesis, whereas it is absent or has low expression in normal adult tissues[14].
+However, overexpression of HGMA2 has been reported in various types ofhuman cancer including of the pituitary [15], oral cavity [16], lung [17], breast [18], pancreas [19], and nerves[20].
+In addition, HMGA2 protein was reported to be ectopically expressed at the invasive front of oral carcinomas and had a significant impact on tumor progression and patient survival [16].
+Similarly, HMGA proteins were found to be expressed in lung carcinomas and their expressions were inversely associated with survival, providing a potentially useful marker for diagnosis and prognosis of lung cancer [21].